Question

 J.A.,

-What you choose to read, the Church recognizes it is up to you and your individual choice.
-What they invite the members to do is spend their time reading “good books” that will increase their faith in Christ.
+Ultimately, the Church’s invitation is to spend time in the scriptures and in uplifting, faith-building study.
 There isn’t a lot of time, and would it be wise for us to spend more time in our scriptures (the Standard Works) and other good books, versus reading a book that is bent on misrepresenting and destroying a person’s faith?

 Gramps